aiidateam/aiida-core/docs/source/topics/schedulers.rst

 Job resources
 -------------

-When asking a scheduler to allocate some nodes/machines for a given job, we have to specify some job resources, such as the number of required nodes or the numbers of MPI processes per node.
+Unsurprisingly, different schedulers have different ways of specifying the resources for a job (such as the number of required nodes or the numbers of MPI processes per node).

-Unfortunately, the way of specifying this information is different on different clusters.
-In AiiDA, this is implemented in different subclasses of the :py:class:`aiida.schedulers.datastructures.JobResource` class.
+In AiiDA, these differences are accounted for by subclasses of the |JobResource|  class.
-The subclass that should be used is given by the scheduler, as described in the previous section.

-The interfaces of these subclasses are not all exactly the same.
-Instead, specifying the resources is similar to writing a scheduler script.
+The previous section lists which subclass to use with a given scheduler.

-All classes define at least one method, :meth:`get_tot_num_mpiprocs <aiida.schedulers.datastructures.JobResource.get_tot_num_mpiprocs>`, that returns the total number of MPI processes requested.
+All subclasses define at least the :py:meth:`~aiida.schedulers.datastructures.JobResource.get_tot_num_mpiprocs` method that returns the total number of MPI processes requested but otherwise have slightly different interfaces described in the following.

-In the following sections, the different :class:`JobResource <aiida.schedulers.datastructures.JobResource>` subclasses are described:

 .. note::

-    you can manually load a `specific` :class:`JobResource <aiida.schedulers.datastructures.JobResource>` subclass by directly importing it, e.g.
+    You can manually load a `specific` |JobResource| subclass by directly importing it, e.g.

     .. code-block:: python

-        from aiida.schedulers.datastructures import topics:schedulers:job_resources:node
+        from aiida.schedulers.datastructures import NodeNumberJobResource

-    However, in general, you will pass the fields to set directly in the ``metadata.options`` input dictionary of the :py:class:`~aiida.engine.processes.calcjobs.calcjob.CalcJob`.
+    In practice, however, the appropriate class will be inferred from scheduler configured for the relevant AiiDA computer, and you can simply set the relevant fields in the ``metadata.options`` input dictionary of the |CalcJob|.

-    For instance:
+    For a scheduler with job resources of type |NodeNumberJobResource|, this could be:

     .. code-block:: python